dimagi/commcare-hq/DEV_FAQ.md

 ## General Advice

 - Use the developers section of the [Dimagi Forum](https://forum.dimagi.com/) for help with issues.
 - Some features are limited to specific software plans.
-Visit Project Settings > Internal Subscription Management to mark your local project as a test project and grant access to all features.
+Use the `make_domain_enterprise_level` command to mark your local project as a test project and grant access to all features.

 ## Common Problems